Cross-country storm poised to deliver extreme weather across central and eastern US this weekend - Local News 8

 Severe thunderstorms could be ongoing early Saturday morning after Friday’s activity, but the riskiest thunderstorms will intensify or develop by the afternoon in the South.

-A level 4 of 5 risk of severe thunderstorms is in place Saturday from eastern Louisiana, including New Orleans, through most of Alabama, including Birmingham, and the extreme western Florida Panhandle.
+A level 4 of 5 risk of severe thunderstorms is in place Saturday from eastern Louisiana, including New Orleans, through most of Alabama, including Birmingham, and also includes the extreme western Florida Panhandle.
+A level 3 of 5 risk of severe storms surrounds the level 4 area and includes cities like Atlanta and Nashville.

 “Numerous significant tornadoes are possible on Saturday afternoon and evening, centered on eastern Louisiana, Mississippi, and Alabama,” the SPC warned.